pbxx/electron-prompts/README.md

 # electron-prompts
 ![Logo](assets/prompt-screenshot.png)

-An easy tool to enable prompts from the Electron main process
+An easy tool for creating interactive prompts from the Electron main process

 # Installation
 ```bash